mmabbasi77/AndroidApps/README.md

 # AndroidApps
-I put all my training portfolios here in the form of Android applications
+I have put the link of all my tutorial portfolio in android app format here